wp-plugins/highlight-search-terms/readme.txt

 Tested up to: 3.3.1
 Stable tag: 0.7

-Lightweight search terms highlighter using jQuery.
-Wraps search terms with class="hilite" when referer is a search engine or within wp search results.
+Very lightweight jQuery script that wraps search terms in an HTML5 mark tag when referer is a search engine or within wp search results.

 == Description ==